hippocrat-dao/hippo-protocol/docs/docs/resources/service-providers.md

 order: 4
 ---

-'Service Providers' are defined as entities that provide services for end-users that involve some form of interaction with the Cosmos Hub.
+'Service Providers' are defined as entities that provide services for end-users that involve some form of interaction with the Hippo Protocol.
 More specifically, this document is focused on interactions with tokens.

 Service Providers are expected to act as trusted points of contact to the blockchain for their end-users.
 This Service Providers section does not apply to wallet builders that want to provide Light Client functionalities.